ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Go to <ui-path> Settings > Themes > Edit Quick CSS</ui-path>.

-* Find the css variables `--user-name` and change it.
+* Find the CSS Variables `--user-name` and change it.

 ### 6. How to make it so that desktop `wallpaper/wallpaper engine's` wallpaper is visible through? {collapsible="true" default-state="expanded"}